y-arjun-y/arjunyadav/pages-md/notebook.md

 ##### AI Safety Fundamentals - Governance

+- Session 4: Obstacles to Controlling AI: Great session (finally!) and thoroughly enjoyed the debate!

 - Session 3: The Perils of AI: Didn't enjoy this session as much, but again - still valuable.

 - Session 2: The Promise of AI: A bit more slow, but still really valuable.